 8. Hooker Glacier Lake

-The glacial lake at the foot of Mount Cook is stunning at all times of the year, but winter is my favourite for taking photos.
+The glacial lake at the foot of Mount Cook is stunning at all times of the year.
+The carving of the Hooker Glacier creates icebergs that float toward the south end of the lake, they make for very interesting foreground subjects.

 10. Lake Matheson